2022 Abu Dhabi attack: Retaliation

-The Saudi Arabian–led coalition in Yemen announced later that day it had retaliated by air striking Houthi targets in Sanaa.
+The Saudi Arabian–led intervention in Yemen announced later that day it had retaliated by air striking Houthi targets in Sanaa.
 A Saudi-affiliated media outlet initially reported eleven people had been killed.
 The Washington Post and pro-Houthi outlets reported casualty estimates at 14 with 11 wounded.
 Among the dead were Major General Abdullah Qassem al-Junaid, a Houthi official and the former leader of the Houthi air force academy in Sana'a and many members of his family, including his wife and 25-year-old son.
 An airstrike in a prison located in the city of Saada killed around 80 people.

 The strikes were described by Reuters as the "deadliest coalition strikes on Yemen's Sanaa since 2019".

 Reactions

-The attack received outrage from the Gulf nations, especially the Saudi Government, which described the events as a "cowardly terrorist attack".
-Turki Al-Maliki condemned the strikes and threatened military action if the Houthis did not cease such attacks.
+The attack received outrage from the Gulf Cooperation Council, especially Saudi Arabia, which described the events as a "cowardly terrorist attack".
+Saudi Colonel Turki Al-Maliki described the attack as a war crime.
+The Saudi led coalition announced that a comprehensive deterrence operation would be carried out in response to the attack.
 Bahrain, Oman, Qatar, Iraq and Kuwait all issued strong denouncements of the attacks in Abu Dhabi.
 They were joined in by the Arab League and the Organisation of Islamic Cooperation.

 Yemen, which is where the Houthis operate, strongly denounced the incident, describing it as an escalation of the war and an act of terror.

 Soon after the attack was reported, Egyptian Foreign Minister Sameh Shoukry denounced the incident, voicing solidarity with the Emirates.

 Indian Minister of External Affairs, S. Jaishankar termed the attacked to be "unacceptable" and expressed "shock and deepest consolidates to the ones who died" while "prayed for faster recovery of the injured".

 American National Security Advisor Jake Sullivan called for the perpetrators to be held accountable and that American "commitment to the security of the UAE is unwavering, and we stand beside our Emirati partners against all threats to their territory."

 Israeli prime minister Naftali Bennett tweeted his condemnation of the "terrorist drone attack," sending a letter of condolence to Mohamed bin Zayed via his spokesman.
 The next day he told the World Economic Forum in a speech that Iran was financing terror operations abroad, which has been interpreted as a reference to the attack in Abu Dhabi.

-Pakistani Prime Minister Imran Khan called bin Zayed, telling him he was shocked by the attacks and stood in solidarity with the Emirates.
-Pakistan had lost one national in the attacks.
+Pakistani Prime Minister Imran Khan called Sheikh Mohamed bin Zayed, telling him he was shocked by the attacks and stood in solidarity with the Emirates.
+Pakistan had lost one citizen in the attacks.
 On January 18 Russian spokeswoman Maria Zakharova condemned the "provocation against civil infrastructure facilities in the friendly United Arab Emirates."
 Russia expressed concerns that such attacks could expand from the UAE to other nations.
 Duma member Leonid Slutsky voiced significant criticism of the Houthis, warning that any further attacks would result in the derailment of the Yemeni peace process.
-Turkey's foreign spokesman, Mevlüt Çavuşoğlu, had a phone call with bin Zayed, in which he decried the event.
+Turkey's foreign spokesman, Mevlüt Çavuşoğlu, had a phone call with Sheikh Mohamed bin Zayed, in which he decried the event.